LawleyFall2017/230-fall2017/Schedule.md

 ## <a name="week6">Week 6</a> (Oct 3/5): CSS Flexbox, Complex Selectors, and Styling HTML Forms
 On Tuesday, we'll talk about complex CSS selectors, and will cover the basics of creating and styling HTML forms (which you'll need when we start coding with JavaScript).
 On Thursday, we'll look at CSS Flexbox, a relatively new approach to creating flexible, responsive page layouts.
 While it's only supported by modern browsers, it's beginning to be more widely used in web design and development.
-We'll also take time Thursday to do small group critiques of your personal portfolio project, which is due this weekend.

 - **Tuesday Readings**
    - [MDN: The native form widgets](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/The_native_form_widgets)